The Public Competition Enforcement Review: Canada

 ii Trends, developments and strategies

-In 2019, the Bureau changed the name of its Merger Notification Unit to the Merger Intelligence and Notification Unit (MINU), and expanded its role to include active intelligence gathering on non-notifiable merger transactions that may raise competition concerns.
-The Bureau has already identified, and is investigating, at least two potentially anticompetitive transactions that were not subject to pre-merger notification and is willing to take enforcement action.
+In 2019, the Bureau changed the name of its Merger Notification Unit to the Merger Intelligence and Notification Unit, and expanded its role to include active intelligence gathering on non-notifiable mergers that may raise competition concerns.
+The MINU continues to identify and investigate potentially anticompetitive transactions that were not subject to pre-merger notification and is willing to take enforcement action.

-Going forward, companies may have a valuable opportunity to close transactions even though a portion of the transaction may potentially be anticompetitive.
-Thoma Bravo and American Iron & Metal Company are two examples where the Bureau was notified of the proposed merger, allowed it to close and then took enforcement action in respect of the portion of the merger that it alleged was anticompetitive.
+Going forward, companies may have a valuable opportunity to close transactions even though a portion of it may potentially be anticompetitive.
+Parrish & Heimbecker Limited is an example where the Bureau was reviewing a proposed merger, allowed it to close and then took enforcement action in respect of the portion of the merger that it alleged was anticompetitive.

 In Canada, the efficiency defence continues to be a powerful tool for firms seeking to engage in strategic transactions that may have competitive effects.
 Given the detailed and resource-intensive analysis required to review efficiencies claims, the Bureau expects merging parties to enter into a timing agreement so that the Bureau may consider efficiencies claim and recently released a model timing agreement for merger reviews involving claimed efficiencies.
 Firms seeking to obtain the benefit of the efficiencies defence should engage in careful and early planning and seek the assistance of experts able to organise and marshal the evidence necessary to support efficiencies claims.

-The Bureau continues to closely cooperate with competition authorities in other jurisdictions, including the United States Federal Trade Commission and the Antitrust Division of the Department of Justice.
-Competition counsel in the different jurisdictions where a proposed merger is subject to review should work collaboratively to facilitate consistent outcomes and efficient reviews.
+As the Bureau will continue to closely cooperate with competition authorities in other jurisdictions, including the US FTC and the Antitrust Division of the Department of Justice, competition counsel across jurisdictions where a proposed merger is subject to review should work collaboratively to facilitate efficient reviews and consistent outcomes.

 The Bureau treats merger reviews as one of its top priorities, particularly as the number of strategic transactions remains high.
-Accordingly, firms should continue to expect that the Bureau will thoroughly review and investigate all mergers that have or are likely to have significant competitive effects, including taking appropriate enforcement action.
+Companies should continue to expect that the Bureau will thoroughly review and investigate all mergers that have or are likely to have significant competitive effects, including taking appropriate enforcement action.
 The Bureau can be expected to continue to tailor remedies to the anticompetitive portions of a merger.
-Parties to mergers that have substantive overlaps, but do not exceed the pre-merger notification thresholds, should be cognisant of the expanded role of the MINU and carefully consider whether their proposed mergers should be voluntarily notified to the Commissioner.
+Parties to mergers that have substantive overlaps, but do not exceed the pre-merger notification thresholds, should be cognisant of the expanded role of the MINU, and carefully consider whether their proposed mergers should be voluntarily notified to the Commissioner.

-1 Michael Koch and David Rosner are partners and Justine Johnston is an associate at Goodmans LLP.
+1 Michael Koch and David Rosner are partners and Justine Johnston is a senior associate at Goodmans LLP.

-4 If the proposed merger is by way of an acquisition of shares, an additional shareholder threshold must also be exceeded.
+2 If the proposed merger is by way of an acquisition of shares, the shareholder threshold must also be exceeded.
 To exceed this threshold, the buyer, together with its affiliates, must hold (1) more than 20 per cent of the voting shares of a publicly traded company or (2) more than 35 per cent of the voting shares of a company that is not publicly traded.
 The threshold is also exceeded if the buyer, together with its affiliates, already holds more than 20 or 35 per cent of the voting shares (as applicable), and would hold more than 50 per cent of the voting shares of the target company as a result of the proposed merger.